knetikmedia/knetikcloud-csharp-net35-client/docs/UsersFriendshipsApi.md

 Returns the invite token

 This is a unique invite token that allows direct connection to the request user.
 Exposing that token presents privacy issues if the token is leaked.
-Use friend request flow instead if confirmation is required
+Use friend request. <br><br><b>Permissions Needed:</b> FRIENDSHIPS_ADMIN or (FRIENDSHIPS_USER and owner)flow instead if confirmation is required

 ### Example
 ```csharp